+An increase in the recreational minimum size limit can result in more discarded fish.
 A low release mortality rate of 20% (sensitivity range: 10-30%) was estimated for greater amberjack in the South Atlantic (SEDAR 15 2008 and SEDAR 59 2020).
-The regulation 'not legal size' was the most common reason selected for greater amberjack (Regulatory Amendment 27 to the Snapper Grouper FMP, SAMFC 2019).
-Since greater amberjack has a low estimated release mortality rate, a high percentage of released fish likely survive; therefore, any discards are expected to be minimal, potentially resulting in minimal adverse long-term population effects from a minimum size limit.
+The regulation 'not legal size' was the most common reason selected for release of greater amberjack (Regulatory Amendment 27 to the Snapper Grouper FMP, SAMFC 2019).
+Since greater amberjack has a low estimated release mortality, a high percentage of released fish likely survive; therefore, any dead discards are expected to be minimal, potentially resulting in minimal long-term population effects from an increase in the recreational minimum size limit.
+However, a low discard mortality can still result in a lot of mortality if the discard rate is high.

 Increasing the recreational minimum size limit for greater amberjack may decrease harvest, which would create negative direct economic effects for the recreational sector.
-In general, the higher the size limit, the more that overall harvest will decrease in the short-term, thereby decreasing net economic benefits, such as CS, incurred from such harvest.
-Under this notion, the highest economic benefits would occur under Alternative 1 (No Action), followed by Alternative 2, and Alternative 3.
+In general, the higher the size limit, the more that overall harvest will decrease in the short-term, thereby decreasing net economic benefits, as measured in CS, incurred from such harvest.
+Under this notion, the highest economic benefits would occur under Alternative 1 (No Action), followed by Preferred Alternative 2, Alternative 3, and Alternative 4.